gipplab/MathMLben/views/README.md

 Task).

-GUI to makes changes to the data available: https://gouldi.wmflabs.org with input fields for formula name and type (definition, equation, relation or general formula), original and corrected TeX, hyperlink to the original formula (source) and most importantly a semantic Tex field for annotations.
+GUI to makes changes to the data available: https://gouldi.wmflabs.org with input fields for formula name and type (definition, equation, relation or general formula), original and corrected TeX, hyperlink to the original formula (source) and most importantly a semantic Tex field for annotations (DLMF macros, Wikidata QIDs).
 The expression tree preview visualization is provided by VMEXT (https://github.com/ag-gipp/vmext).

 ### notes on deployment